misahub2023/Fem-Labeller/README.md

 5. Create a new Pull Request.

 ## Credits
-The idea of the application was developed by
+The idea of the application was developed by Dr. Palak Handa, Dr. Nidhi Goel, and executed by Ms. Nikita Garg.
+Dr. Nishi Choudhary from the Department of Obstetrics and Gynecology, Lady

-##  References
-This application was first conceptualized and detailed in the following articles.
+Hardinge Medical College, Delhi, India used the application and participated in annotating the ultrasound frames.
+Authors are thankful to Ms. Manya Joshi for helping in the development of the GitHub repository.